 Carols by Candlelight

-A yearly tradition of singing carols, lighting a Christmas tree, and enjoying hot chocolate and snacks.
-This event is a joint effort hosted by the Spiritual Life Center and the Music Department.
+A yearly tradition of lessons and carols, this event is a joint effort hosted by the Spiritual Life Center and the music department.

 A small sunrise service celebrating Easter, the Christian Holy Day commemorating the resurrection of Jesus the Messiah.